The Reincarnation of Jenny Cockell The True Story of a Woman who has lived before!

 Her story starts just before her fourth birthday.
 She began to remember her past life in small snatches and pictures, and for a long time she never mentioned it to anybody because she believed that everybody had the same feelings and experiences.
 The most vivid of the memories was a very disturbing one.
 She dreamt of her own death.
 Or should I say Mary's death.
 She was also aware that Mary had been 35 years old and had just given birth to her eighth child.
 She could 'see' the hospital where it was happening, and she felt very strong feelings of guild and sorrow that she was leaving her children.

 The feelings never left her, and, after experiencing these memories for some time, she suddenly decided to draw a map where she believed these strange things had happened.
-She just knew that it was in Ireland, she was quoted as saying, ' I just felt so sad that I had left them, I realised then that I had to go back, so I got out a map, and I instinctively kept pointing to Ireland.
-After a while I was drawn to a place called Malahide.
-I just knew this was my home town'.
+She just knew that it was in Ireland, she was quoted as saying, ' I just felt so sad that I had left them, I realized then that I had to go back, so I got out a map, and I instinctively kept pointing to Ireland.
+After a while, I was drawn to a place called Malahide.
+I just knew this was my hometown'.

 Mary Sutton and child

 Jenny stated that if she were to trace the family, she wanted to make sure she did it right.
 No mistakes and not the smallest doubt.
 It had to be the right house, the right family, and even more importantly, get the names dates and children's names correct.
 So she consulted a hypnotist who dealt with regression therapy.
 The funny thing was, that Jenny was very much a sceptic, she didn't really believe iin anything like reincarnation or any other type of psychic phenomena.
 That I think, Is what makes this story so incredible.
 She felt uncomfortable with the whole story, and was afraid she was going to make a fool of herself.
 So after undergoing regression, and realising that this was not going to go away, she decided to make the trip to Ireland.